dair-ai/Prompt-Engineering-Guide/guides/prompts-applications.md

 A: Negative
 ```

 This is very useful.
-We actually use this example for a different test in another section of the guides.
+We use this example for a different test in another section of the guides.

 ---

 ## PAL (Program-Aided Language Models)

 [Gao et al., (2022)](https://arxiv.org/abs/2211.10435) presents a method that uses LLMs to read natural language problems and generate programs as the intermediate reasoning steps.
-Coined, program-aided language models (PAL), it differs from chain-of-thought prompting in that instead of using free-form text to obtain solution it offloads the solution step to a programmatic runtime such as a Python interpreter.
+Coined, program-aided language models (PAL), differ from chain-of-thought prompting in that instead of using free-form text to obtain a solution it offloads the solution step to a programmatic runtime such as a Python interpreter.

 ![](../img/pal.png)

 Let's look at an example using LangChain and OpenAI GPT-3.
 We are interested to develop a simple application that's able to interpret the question being asked and provide an answer by leveraging the Python interpreter.

-Specifically, we are interested to create a functionality that allows the use of the LLM to answer questions that require date understanding.
-We will provide the LLM a prompt that includes a few exemplars which are adopted from [here](https://github.com/reasoning-machines/pal/blob/main/pal/prompt/date_understanding_prompt.py).
+Specifically, we are interested to create a function that allows the use of the LLM to answer questions that require date understanding.
+We will provide the LLM a prompt that includes a few exemplars that are adopted from [here](https://github.com/reasoning-machines/pal/blob/main/pal/prompt/date_understanding_prompt.py).

 These are the imports we need: